-• Amendments to PFRS 3, Reference to Conceptual Framework - The amendments replace the reference of PFRS 3 from the 1989 Framework to the current 2018 Conceptual Framework.
-The amendment included an exception that specifies that, for some types of liabilities and contingent liabilities, an entity applying PFRS 3 should refer to PAS 37, Provisions, Contingent Liabilities and Contingent Assets, or IFRIC 21, Levies, instead of the Conceptual Framework.
-The requirement would ensure that the liabilities recognized in a business combination would remain the same as those recognized applying the current requirements in PFRS 3.
-The amendment also added an explicit statement that contingent assets acquired in a business combination should not be recognized by an acquirer.
-The amendments should be applied prospectively.

-- Amendments to PAS 16, Property, Plant and Equipment Proceeds Before Intended Use -The amendments prohibit deducting from the cost of property, plant and equipment any proceeds from selling items produced while bringing that asset to the location and condition necessary for its intended use.
+- Amendments to PFRS 3, Reference to Conceptual Framework The amendments will replace the reference of PFRS 3 from the 1989 Framework to the current 2018 Conceptual Framework.
+The amendments include an exception that specifies that, for some types of liabilities and contingent liabilities, an entity applying PFRS 3 should refer to PAS 37, Provisions, Contingent Liabilities and Contingent Assets, or IFRIC 21, Levies, instead of the Conceptual Framework.
+The requirement will ensure that the liabilities recognized in a business combination will remain the same as those recognized applying the current requirements in PFRS 3.
+The amendments also clarified that an acquirer shall not recognize contingent assets acquired in a business combination.
+The amendments should be applied prospectively. - Amendments to PAS 16, Property, Plant and Equipment Proceeds Before Intended Use The amendments prohibit deducting from the cost of property, plant and equipment any proceeds from selling items produced while bringing that asset to the location and condition necessary for its intended use.
 Instead, the proceeds and related costs from such items shall be recognized in profit or loss.
-The amendments must be applied retrospectively to items of property, plant and equipment made available for use on or after the beginning of the earliest period presented when an entity first applies the amendment. - Amendments to PAS 37, Onerous Contracts Cost of Fulfilling a Contract The amendments clarify that for the purpose of assessing whether a contract is onerous, the cost of fulfilling a contract comprises both the incremental costs of fulfilling that contract and an allocation of costs directly related to contract activities.
-The amendments apply to contracts existing at the date when the amendments are fist applied.
-At the date of initial application, the cumulative effect of applying the amendments is recognized as an opening balance adjustment to retained earnings or other components of equity.
+The amendments must be applied retrospectively to items of property, plant and equipment made available for use on or after the beginning of the earliest period presented when an entity first applied the amendments. - Amendments to PAS 37, Onerous Contracts Cost of Fulfilling a Contract The amendments clarify that for the purpose of assessing whether a contract is onerous, the cost of fulfilling a contract comprises both the incremental costs of fulfilling that contract and an allocation of costs directly related to contract activities.
+The amendments apply to contracts existing at the date when the amendments are first applied.
+At the date of initial application, the cumulative effect of applying the amendments is recognized as an opening balance adjustment to retained earnings or other component of equity, as applicable.
 Accordingly, the comparatives are not restated.
-Earlier application is permitted. - Amendments to PFRS 9, Financial Instruments Fees in the '10 per cent' Test for Derecognition of Financial Liabilities The amendment clarifies which fees an entity includes when it applies the '10 per cent' test in assessing whether to derecognize a financial liability (i.e. whether the terms of a new or modified financial liability is substantially different from the terms of the original financial liability).
+Earlier application is permitted. - Annual Improvements to PFRS 2018 to 2020 Cycle: - Amendment to PFRS 9, Financial Instruments Fees in the '10 per cent' Test for Derecognition of Financial Liabilities The amendment clarifies which fees an entity shall include when it applies the '10 per cent' test in assessing whether to derecognize a financial liability (i.e. whether the terms of a new or modified financial liability is substantially different from the terms of the original financial liability).
 These fees include only those paid or received between the borrower and the lender, including fees paid or received by either the borrower or the lender on the other's behalf.
-The amendments apply to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applies the amendments.
-Earlier application is permitted.
+The amendment applies to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applied the amendments.
+Earlier application is permitted. - Amendment to PFRS 16, Leases Lease Incentives The amendment removes from the Illustrative Example 13 the illustration of the reimbursement of leasehold improvements by the lessor.
+The objective of the amendment is to avoid any potential confusion regarding the treatment of lease incentives because of how the requirements for lease incentives are illustrated.

-Effective for annual periods beginning on or after January 1, 2023 -
+Effective for annual periods beginning on or after January 1, 2023: